mithom/StreamerBuddy2/README.md

   - The configured workflow for check the types for each push and PR.
   - The configured workflow for check the code style for each push and PR.
 - **Continuous delivery**
-  - Each time you push changes to the main branch, a workflow starts, which creates a new github release.
+  - Each time you push changes to the master branch, a workflow starts, which creates a new github release.
     - The version number is automatically set based on the current date in the format "yy.mm.dd".
     - Notes are automatically generated and added to the new release.
   - Automatic update from GitHub releases is supported.